 I chose not to pour chips, cereal, or pasta into reusable containers.
 As beautiful as it looks having rows and rows of matching clear containers, it was just going to take too much time without making it any easier to actually use those items.

 The door organizer is the perfect size to hold cans, jars, and bottles.

-I was a little worried that losing that shelf space would make it really difficult to fit all of our food inside.
+I was a little worried that losing the extra shelf depth would make it really difficult to fit all of our food inside.
 But the additional door storage helped offset any storage that was lost.

 Inexpensive Pantry Storage Containers

-The final step was labeling each bin. they probably wouldn’t have been fine without labels but it was a bit of extra insurance for whenever someone else helps put things away.
+The final step was labeling each bin.
+They probably would have been fine without labels but it was a bit of extra insurance for whenever someone else helps put things away.
 I wanted it to be as easy as possible to keep things organized.

 The Benefits of an Organized Pantry